Skip to main content

 • lower thresholds are broader and usually increase recall and review volume

-• lowering News thresholds and setting geography bias to Broad or None at the same time can create a large increase in adverse-media candidates
+• lowering News thresholds, setting geography bias to Broad or None, setting name filtering to Broad, and raising max requested articles at the same time can create a large increase in adverse-media candidates

 • monitoring changes should be made carefully because they can change recurring alert volume across an existing profile population